 Now for the fun part!
-Trying to take a photo of a baby with their eyes open, or a wriggly toddler, can be a challenge.
+Trying to take a photo of a baby with its eyes open, or a wriggly toddler can be a challenge.
 You must provide one photo of the child with the application, but do not attach your photo to the form before submitting it to the acceptance agent.

 Some passport acceptance facilities provide photo services on-site for an additional fee.
 Visit the Passport Acceptance Facility Search Page to find a location near you.
 After that, contact them directly to verify the location offers on-site photo services and to see if you need to make an appointment.

-We’ve always taken our children to have their passport photo taken at our downtown post office.
+We’ve always taken our children to have their passport photos taken at our downtown post office.
 So far, the process has always gone smoothly for us.

 My husband had the pleasure of being made to look like a ghost.
-Because he was covered in a giant white sheet to hold our daughters for their newborn passport photos!
+He was covered in a giant white sheet to hold our daughters for their newborn passport photos!

 To avoid processing delays, be sure the photo meets all photo requirements.

-- Color photo, taken within the last 6 months (preferably more recently for young children).
+- A color photo, taken within the last six months (preferably more recently for young children).

 - 2 x 2 inches (51 x 51 mm).

-- Printed on matte or glossy photo quality paper.
+- It is printed on matte or glossy photo-quality paper.